 In the good kitchens, everyone has done their 10,000 hours.
 Visit a proper, top class kitchen, and all is quiet precision.
 I once read it described as being like when the bad guys take over the nuclear submarine.
 The result of this sociopathic intensity is consistency.
 That is what you are paying for.

 Choose three, a dessert and no main.
-You are now a playa.
+You have beaten the restaurant.
+You win.

 If there is a bread basket from any Alain Ducasse restaurant in proximity, I will raise up on my toes, beat my chest and roar if anyone dares approach.
 Give me some really salty butter and leave us alone for an hour, and there’s a chance I might let you may mate with me afterwards.